 IQ Data Post Processing and Analysis (IQ Process Pro)

-The IQ Process Pro software application performs in-depth post processing and analysis of recorded IQ data.
+The stand alone IQ Process Pro software application performs in-depth post processing and analysis of recorded IQ data.
 Individual signals can be isolated and separated from a wide recorded bandwidth for processing and analysis.
 Options include RadioInspector’s digital signal testing (DTest) for supported communication standards, and audio / video demodulation.